droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

 You can explain this graph of latency as:

- * Graphs of Groonga and single node Droonga are alike.
+ * Minimum latency of Droonga is larger than Groonga.
-   There is less performance loss between Groonga and Droonga.
+   There are some overhead in Droonga.
  * Latency of multiple nodes Droonga slowly increases than Groonga.
    Droonga can process more requests in same time without extra waiting time.